-The main partners of the project include the Alexander von Humboldt Institut for Internet and Society (HIIG), the Berkman Klein Center at Harvard University (BKC), the Digital Asia Hub (DAH), and the Leibniz-Institut für Medienforschung I Hans-Bredow-Institut (HBI).
-The project promotes an active exchange at the interface of science, politics, and society and intends to contribute to a global dialogue on an ethics of digitalization.
+The main partners of the project include the Alexander von Humboldt Institut for Internet and Society (HIIG), the Berkman Klein Center at Harvard University (BKC), the Digital Asia Hub (DAH), and the Leibniz Institute for Media Research | Hans-Bredow-Institut (HBI).
+The project promotes an active exchange at the interface of science, politics, and society and intends to contribute to a global dialogue on an ethics of digitalisation.